sagecorbett/A_Perfect_User/README.md

 My Harvard CS50 final project.

 "A Perfect User" is a full featured bot that behaves like what I believe the ideal instagram user would.
 This python program logs into instagram and performs tasks such as:
+ - Follow users.
- - Like an image randomly between every 1 to 10 hours
+ - Like an image randomly between every 1 to 10 hours.
  - Save the top image from reddit.com/r/pics along with the description and user who posted it then post it to instagram.
 This program does this every two days.

 ### Running this program